Quaternary-null/Chili-Cheese/readme.md

-Hey this is my introductory practice with basic coding
+Hey this is my introductory practice with basic coding.
+Finished the first step